freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

 ### Font responsiveness
 The text size can be set with a vw(viewport width) unit.
-That way the text size will follow the size of the browser window.
+This will allow the text to adjust to the size of the browser window.

 ```html
 <h1 style="font-size:10vw">Hello World</h1>